iWinston/typeorm-plus/docs/example-with-express.md

-# Example how to create a TypeORM application with Express
+# Example using TypeORM with Express

 * [Initial setup](#initial-setup)
 * [Adding Express to the application](#adding-express-to-the-application)